Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

 \subsubsection{Different groups: Motohashi and generalizations}

-Motohashi's formula is the first kind of spectral identity which is probably the most studied and has several interesting applications.
-The story starts with the work of Motohashi \cite{Mot1993explicit}, where he proved a formula of the shape
+Motohashi's formula is the first kind of spectral identity to appear in the literature.
+It is also the most studied one and has several interesting applications.
+The story begins with the work of Motohashi \cite{Mot1993explicit}, where he proved a formula of the shape